jasonflorentino/wisp/README.md

 ` / ` Divides elements

 ### Conditional operators
+`0` is considered falsy, all other numbers are considered truthy.
 ` > ` Evaluates to `1` if the first element is greater than the second. `0` otherwise.
 ` < ` Evaluates to `1` if the first element is less than the second. `0` otherwise.
 `>=` Evaluates to `1` if the first element is greater than or equal to the second. `0` otherwise.